Mature Masculine

 Worldliness is the Magician's capacity to understand how the world works, navigate practical challenges, and stay rooted in reality.

 This is not materialism or cynicism.
-True worldliness holds spiritual awareness while honoring the demands of ordinary life.
+Real worldliness keeps spiritual awareness alive while meeting the demands of ordinary life.

 Worldliness and the Guide